-It is difficult to know whether we should understand Marmontel’s opening remarks as sincere, as strategic, or perhaps as more modish expressions of the desire to announce and celebrate family values – such that autobiographical self-regard becomes not just acceptable, but laudable when dressed up as the act of a père de famille, in the style of Greuze or Diderot.
-Indeed, Marmontel’s work was, for its first edition, accordingly entitled Mémoires d’un père pour servir à l’instruction de ses enfants.
+It is not clear whether we should construe Marmontel’s opening disclaimer as a sincere and heartwarming avowal, or a cynical gambit, or a deliberate, perhaps poignant celebration of family and ‘family values’ in the new post-revolutionary era during which the collapse of many forms of authority tested traditional understandings of the role of posterity.

+This chapter will review various possible implications left by that opening phrase, in the hope that our observations will shed some light onto Marmontel’s thinking.
+This should allow us to consider wider questions summoned by the different connotations of posterity in late eighteenth-century France.
+Marmontel was fortunate enough to survive the Revolution.
+He lived to tell the tale.
+His wish to evoke a past effectively annulled by the Revolution in the interests of an uncertain posterity will occupy us in the later stages, while his view of posterity will be contextualized by an inspection of the role it plays for Voltaire and Rousseau.

+An age of older parents

-Marmontel’s promise that his children constitute the raison d’être of his memoirs would not have struck readers as wholly implausible.
-After all, he had married late.
-He was sixty-nine; his children, twelve, seven, and three.
-He would die on 31 December 1799.
-This ‘extreme difference’ in age, between spouses, and therefore between father and child, seems to have been not uncommon in the later eighteenth century.
-Bernardin de Saint-Pierre is another late-eighteenth-century author blessed with impossibly young children.
+Marmontel’s pledge that his children constitute the raison d’être of his memoirs would not have struck readers as wholly implausible.
+Born in 1723, he had married late.
+He was sixty-nine when writing his life-story; his children, twelve, seven, and three.
+He would die, with the eighteenth century, on 31 December 1799, at the age of seventy-six.
+This ‘extreme difference’ in age between spouses, and therefore between father and child, does not seem to have been uncommon in the later eighteenth century.
+Bernardin de Saint-Pierre,Marmontel’s contemporary, was likewise blessed with improbably young children.
 Bernardin remarried in 1800, at the age of sixty-three.
-His wife, Désirée de Pelleporc, was twenty years old.
-‘Mariage d’amour, qui fut heureux’, adds the editor of the Garnier edition, reassuringly.
-Wide disparities of age among married couples began to be significantly less common around 1800.
-Writers, for various sad reasons outlined by Tissot in his often reprinted De la santé des gens de lettres (1766), were seemingly more likely than others to marry late, if at all.
-Tissot identifies two principal causes of the illnesses to which they are especially susceptible – ‘les travaux assidus de l’esprit, & le continuel repos du corps’.
-Great writers, given to unhealthy self-absorption, tended also not to produce good children, according to Tissot.
+Désirée de Pelleporc was twenty years old when she became his wife.
+‘Mariage d’amour, qui fut heureux’, adds one of his editors, reassuringly.
+Wide disparities of age between married couples would begin to be significantly less common around 1800.
+But writers, for various sad reasons outlined by Tissot in his often reprinted De la santé des gens de lettres (1766), were seemingly more likely than others to marry late, if at all.
+According to Tissot’s aetiology, ‘les travaux assidus de l’esprit, & le continuel repos du corps’ leave writers especially vulnerable.
+Besides, great writers, given to unhealthy self-absorption, tended not to engender good children, according to Tissot.

 The tendency to marry and reproduce late in life was certainly not confined to France, but, from his American vantage point, Benjamin Franklin could observe a telling contrast between the mores of Europe and those of the New World.
 Where an abundance of land was freely and cheaply available to settle, the population was more likely to be confident about marrying early and supporting a family.
 ‘Hence Marriages in America are more general, and more generally early, than in Europe’.
-In the comparatively crowded spaces of Europe, many younger people, perhaps above all those living a precarious existence as writers, did not feel sure about taking a step that would lead to the creation of a family to support.
-Franklin’s own family, rooted in Northamptonshire over the centuries, provides a rather spectacular example of late parenting.
-The youngest son of a youngest son, Franklin reveals that his paternal grandfather, Thomas, was, remarkably, born as long ago as 1598.
+In the comparatively crowded spaces of Europe, many younger people, perhaps above all those eking out a precarious existence as writers, did not feel sure about taking a step that would lead to the creation of a family to support.
+Franklin’s own ancestors, rooted in Northamptonshire over the centuries, provide a rather spectacular example of late parenting.
+The youngest son of a youngest son, Ben Franklin (1706-90) reveals that his paternal grandfather, Thomas, was, remarkably, born as long ago as 1598.
 But he himself felt ready to reproduce at an earlier age.